afonse15428/EMTFPtAssign2017/README.md

 Note that the script copyLutsToL1TMuonEndcap.py is not yet Python3 compatible.
 So that needs to be done.

+## Running with own LUTs into CMSSW

 When using the lookup tables, please set `useCustomLUTs` to `True`.
 In addition, you need to specify the version number for the EMTF BDT, e.g. `v0p0` as `xmlLutVersion`.
 Both options are in `L1Trigger/L1TMuonEndCap/python/simEmtfDigis_cfi.py`.

+You may need to modify the EMTF track builder according to the attached screenshots so that the lookup tables are loaded only once per simulation, as opposed to once per event.

+**Sven: Add here instructions how to run EMTF simulation with custom lookup tables.**

 ## TRK_hit_ids variable
 The variable TRK_hit_ids has been added as a spectator variable and is generated as an 8 bit number that contains which CSCs and RPCs were used in the building of a particular track.
 The first 4 bits hold information about ME1, ME2, ME3, ME4 and the last four bits hold information about RPC1, RPC2, RPC3, RPC4, where a 1 indicates that a hit in the detector was used and a 0 indicates there was no hit in the detector used in the track.
 An all CSC track for mode 15 would be 11110000 and an all RPC track for mode 15 would be 00001111.